 PORTABLE / COMPACT PUMPS:

-• Freemie and Willow ∙∙∙ There are even more portable/cordless pumps now since I got mine.
-Look into these wearable pumps if they are covered by your insurance.
-The Freemie is awesome for discreet on-the-go pumping, but it does not have the same suction power as the previously mentioned Medelas and Spectras.
+- Freemie and Willow ∙∙∙ Wearable and discreet but not as powerful as other pumps.
 This means it will take longer to get the same amount of milk, and pumping exclusively with this one will result in a lower supply than using one of the other pumps.
-I’m not sure about the Willow.

 MANUAL PUMP: